Aurits/planning/AIBOS_Uganda_System_Driven_Delivery_Framework.md

 ### 10.1 The Problem This Solves

 When a key person is unavailable, projects should not stall.
-When a team member leaves, knowledge should not leave with them.
+When a team member is not available, knowledge should not be inaccessible.
 This section establishes the systems that make AIBOS Uganda resilient.

 ### 10.2 The Shadow / Backup System